Cardinal sin: Seahawks stunned in overtime by the Arizona Cardinals for first loss of the season

 Wilson was 16 of 24 for 250 yards and two touchdowns in the first half alone while also rushing for 56 yards on two carries — a 34-yarder and a 22-yarder that each set up touchdowns.

-But despite all the yards and points, the Seahawks never really felt comfortable, with a defense that has been leaky all year not appearing to get any better during the bye week.
+But despite all the yards and points, the Seahawks never really felt comfortable, with a defense that has been leaky all year not appearing to have gotten any better during the bye week.

-After being forced to punt for the first time in the game following their first drive of the second half, the Seahawks allowed Arizona to drive 93 yards in 12 plays — aided by a controversial penalty on Bobby Wagner on third down for unnecessary roughness that kept the march alive.
+After being forced to punt for the first time in the game following their first drive of the second half, the Seahawks allowed Arizona to drive 93 yards in 12 plays — aided by a controversial penalty on Wagner on third down for unnecessary roughness that kept the march alive.

 Murray concluded the drive with a 5-yard TD run in which he slithered past K.J.
 Wright and dived into the end zone that made it 27-24 with 3:06 left in the third quarter.

-Seattle then drove to the Arizona 30, where, on a third-and-5 play, Wilson lofted it over Metcalf’s head into the end zone, where it was instead picked off by Patrick Peterson — it was Wilson’s first two-interception game since the opener of the 2018 season at Denver (he would throw a third in overtime).
+Seattle then drove to the Arizona 30 where, on a third-and-5 play, Wilson lofted it over Metcalf’s head into the end zone, where it was instead picked off by Patrick Peterson.

-Fitting the always chaotic nature of Seattle-Arizona games, though, Murray then simply overthrew an open Andy Isabella on the next play, the ball going straight into the hands of Seahawks safety Quandre Diggs at the 45.
+Fitting the always-chaotic nature of Seattle-Arizona games, though, Murray then simply overthrew an open Andy Isabella on the next play, the ball going straight into the hands of Seahawks safety Quandre Diggs at the 45.

 Seattle drove for the TD to Lockett that seemed enough to win it.